 The priests would wash and dress the Statues of God Amun, his wife the Goddess Mut and their son, the God Khonsu – the Theban Triad.
 The Representations were then placed in their Sacred Barques.

-The Priests then raised the Sacred Barques to their shoulders and carry the deities in a joyful parade from the Chapel of Amun at Karnak Temple, down the Avenue of Sphinx to the Chapel of Mut at Ipet Resyt/Luxor Temple, in order to revive the marriage between Amun and Mut.
+The preists then aised the Sacred Barques to their shoulders and would carry the deities in a parade from the Precinct of Amun in Karnak Temple, down the Avenue of Sphinx to Ipet Resyt, known today as Luxor Temple.
+Why?
+To revive the marriage bond between God Amun Ra and the Goddess Mut.